-For more than twenty years, Julian residents, their friends and parade lovers from all over have lined up at on the town’s main street to wave their flags, cheer the marching bands, salute the Marine Color Guard, and carry a giant American Flag down the thoroughfare.
-Bands include:
+For more than twenty years, Julian residents, their friends and parade lovers from all over have lined up at on the town’s Main Street to wave their flags, cheer the marching bands, salute the Marine Color Guard and carry a giant American Flag down the thoroughfare.
+Bands may include:

 - Gold Drum and Bugle Corps